craigyjp/AX-80-Editor-Encoders-ESP32-S3/README.md

 A third build of this midi controller for the AX-80, all 45 controls are presented with buttons and LEDs for the switch functions.
 Encoders for the 0-99 controls.
 Encoders give a more accurate edit of the current parameter and can be accelerated to transition quickly of slowly across the range.

+This build uses an ESP32-S3 Dev Kit board for the extra USB port and no longer needs an SD card as it uses littleFS.

 ![Synth](photos/synth.jpg)